glotzerlab/hoomd-rs/doc/src/mc-tutorial/applying-interactions.md

 \end{cases}
 ```

-* Objective: Show how to use external and pairwise potentials in MC simulations.
+* Objective: Demonstrate the use of external and pairwise potentials in MC simulations.
 * File: `hoomd-rs/examples/mc-tutorial/applying-interactions.rs`
 * To build and run: `cargo run --release --features "bevy" --example applying-interactions`